JeffBNimble/lol-champion-browser/README.md

 * [draven](./docs/draven.md) : Add some derived attributes to our fetched champion data, transform our /champions response into something usable
 * [ekko](./docs/ekko.md) : Setup the initial structure of our UI (User Interface) developed using React
 * [fiddlesticks](./docs/fiddlesticks.md) : Setup the basic structure of our UI in terms of rectangles
+* [gwen](./docs/gwen.md) : Connect the React frontend to the NodeJS backend and fetch real data